Can be used on older buildings

 CUSTOMER MUST SUPPLY

-*Fast and easy way to add extra support.
+*Fast and easy way to add extra strength

 *Easy to position and layout on the building.